adrianbarbic/astro-forestry-starter/src/content/projects/project-one.md

 - template: block-content-media
   heading: This is the content media bock for the project
   text_area: "<p>This is the content media bock for the text area</p>"
+  image: "/uploads/cafe-image.jpeg"
+  body: "<p>The body</p>"
+  image_alt_text: This is some text from the Eloque project
 published: true
 uri: eloque
 base_path: projects